nuptechs/NuP-est/replit.md

 # Overview

 NuP-Study is an AI-powered adaptive study management platform that personalizes learning through deep user profiling and intelligent content delivery.
-It offers a comprehensive setup, an intuitive study hub with integrated AI tools, flashcards, knowledge base management, and progress tracking, all tailored to individual learning profiles.
-The platform features **Professor IA**, an advanced conversational AI tutor with ultra-low latency voice interactions (<500ms) that creates the experience of learning from a dedicated human teacher.
-The project aims for a polished, professional user experience with adaptive learning strategies to enhance learning efficiency and engagement.
-The business vision is to provide a competitive edge in the e-learning market by offering a truly personalized and adaptive learning journey.
+It provides a comprehensive setup, an intuitive study hub with AI tools, flashcards, knowledge base management, and progress tracking.
+The platform features **Professor IA**, an advanced conversational AI tutor with ultra-low latency voice interactions (<500ms), designed to simulate learning from a dedicated human teacher.
+The project aims for a polished, professional user experience with adaptive learning strategies to enhance learning efficiency and engagement, offering a competitive edge in the e-learning market through truly personalized and adaptive learning journeys.

 # User Preferences